Nefasto1/HPC-Exam-Exercises/Exercise 1/solution/ReadMe.md

   - `<.job file>` is equal to "code_thin.job", "fixed_size_thin.job" or "latency_thin.job"
   - `<num>` is the number of the iteration to execute, it is mandatory only for "code_thin.job" and "fixed_size_thin.job"

-Before to run the code you must ensure to create the directories `~/exam/results` where the data will be saved, or change the paths in the code.

 To preprocess the data launch the `preprocess.py` code using the command:

 ```python preprocess.py```